-Many accidents happen on someone else's property, resulting in injury.
+Many accidents happen on someone else’s property, resulting in injury.
 Property owners have a responsibility to keep their premises safe.
 When that responsibility is not met, victims may be able to recover compensation.
-The personal injury attorneys at Vaughan & Vaughan hold negligent owners accountable and help you recover financial compensation.
+The Indiana personal injury lawyers at Vaughan & Vaughan hold negligent owners accountable and help you recover financial compensation.

 Our firm has been helping the injured since we opened in 1913.
 We have a long history of getting results through negotiated settlements and jury verdicts after a personal injury accident.
 Our focus is the same as it’s always been – on getting the best possible outcome for our clients.

 “Premises” could be a business or a private home.
 There are different examples of negligence that can lead to a personal injury accident on someone else’s property:

 - Poor lighting that makes it difficult to see where you are going

 - Lack of security measures to protect people from assault